Vekrotis/Vekrotis/README.md

 ---

 ## 🌟 I..
 - 🎨 love clean, modern designs with glowing and 3D effects.
-- 🚀 always exploring new tools and frameworks.
+- 🚀 always explore new tools and frameworks.
 - 🧩 enjoy solving creative challenges with my team.

 ---